AfrinF/To-Do-App-Using-React/README.md

 ## App Demo
 https://github.com/user-attachments/assets/3e726262-5f13-4b62-96a8-dc924c21318e

+## Pre-requisite
+Node JS must be installed in the device

 ## Commands to be executed in the terminal
 - npx create-react-app todolist
 - cd todolist
 - npm start

 ## Steps to creating the app
 - npx create-react-app todolist